 Vendors should have appropriate processes in place to identify, prevent, and mitigate any risk of a chemical spill or other event that would pose a threat to worker safety and/or to the environment.
 These processes include emergency plans in the case of an unsafe event and response procedures should such an event occur.

-Any person who believes that a vendor has violated a standard in this Code must notify AAMVA’s Compliance Officer immediately (select Vendor Code of Conduct Policy from the drop-down menu of subjects).
+Any person who believes that a vendor has violated a standard in this Code must notify AAMVA’s Compliance Officer immediately.
 In the event an individual prefers to place an anonymous report, AAMVA has created a confidential hotline, hosted by Ethics Point, an independent company that provides a confidential way to report potential violations of AAMVA policies as well as any other suspected illegal or unethical activities in the conduct of AAMVA business.
 AAMVA’s Compliance Officer shall promptly investigate reported violations of this Code and take appropriate action where that complaint involves vendors or third-party staff.